How to Recover Deleted Photos on Android

 Here’s how to access your trash folder:

-Open the Gallery app on your phone and tap ‘Pictures’ then tap the three vertical dots in the upper right-hand corner.
+- Open the Gallery app on your phone and tap on the three vertical lines in the lower right-hand corner.

-If your photo isn’t in this folder don’t worry, we’ll help you to keep looking.
+If your photo isn’t in this folder, don’t worry, we’ll help you keep looking.

 Check Google Photos

 Google Photos is a pre-loaded photo storage application on your phone.
-When you sign in to your Gmail account on your phone, you’re also signing into Google Suite (your phone’s native Google apps).
-This means there is an excellent chance that your photos were saved in the Google Photos app.
+When you sign into your Gmail account on your phone, you’re also signing into Google Suite (your phone’s native Google apps).
+This means there is an excellent chance that your photos are saved in the Google Photos app.

-For the most part, Google Photos will only upload images to the drive when your phone is plugged in, connected to wifi, and the app is open.
-So, if you’re looking to use this as a backup option, be sure to periodically ensure that those requirements are met.
+For the most part, Google Photos will only upload images to the drive when your phone is plugged in, connected to Wi-Fi, and the app is open.
+So, if you’re looking to use this as a backup option, periodically ensure that those requirements are met.